kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 python manage.py bootstrap_152fz_cookie_defaults
 ```

-The team creates:
+The command creates:
 - boxed cookie categories;
-- starting version of the cookie policy;
+- a starting cookie policy revision;
-- starting edition of the cookie banner.
+- a starting cookie banner revision.

 ## Full menu map of the administrative panel

-All registered cookie entities are listed below.
+All registered cookie admin entities are listed below.

-### `Настройки админ-инструментов cookie`
+### `Cookie admin tool settings`

 What is this:
 - a single entry for technical settings of the administrative panel.